Seagate/cortx-s3server/README.md

 ./runalltest.sh --no-mero-rpm --no-st-run
 ```
 Above command runs S3 server UTs.
 Note the option `--no-mero-rpm` passed
 to the command.
-It informs the script to use mero libs from the source code
+It informs the script to use motr libs from the source code
 location at the run time.
 In case of Release environment, simply skip passing
 the option to the script.